Rookie of the Year Impact Analysis - Performance Trends in Debut Seasons

 History and Selection Criteria of the Rookie of the Year

 NPB's Rookie of the Year (Best Rookie) award was established in 1950 and is given to the most outstanding rookie in each league.
-Selection is conducted through voting by beat reporters, with eligibility limited to players in their first through third years who have limited first-team appearances in previous seasons.
-This 'three-year rule' is unique to NPB, differing from MLB's Rookie of the Year which targets players with limited major league experience regardless of when they joined.
+Selection is conducted through voting by beat reporters.
+Eligibility requires being within five years of first registration as a player under club control, with no more than 30 innings pitched (for pitchers) or 60 plate appearances (for batters) in the top league through the previous season, and no prior experience in overseas professional leagues.
+Notably, eligibility is not limited to first-year players: anyone within these limits can win, even several years after joining.
+The five-year cap is characteristic of NPB, differing from MLB's rookie eligibility, which is defined by playing time rather than years since signing.
 Looking at historical winners, pitchers have won more frequently than position players, suggesting that pitchers find it easier to make an immediate impact in their rookie year.
 College and corporate league graduates in particular often enter the starting rotation immediately upon joining and record 10 or more wins.
 Meanwhile, position player winners tend to be high school graduates who receive the award in their second year or later.
+The full list of past winners appears in the lineage of NPB Rookies of the Year.

 Comparison of High School vs College and Corporate League Rookies